Melbourne family, newborn, wedding and brand photographer

 Attention

 Losing those pictures was difficult, but I learned something valuable: the process of making those images made me slow down and really pay attention.
-My appreciation for the beauty in everyday life hasn’t left me – (Although I’m genuinely quite thrilled when my kids are finally in bed!).
+It solidifies memories.
+My appreciation for the beauty in everyday life hasn’t left me, (Although I’m genuinely quite thrilled when my kids are finally in bed!).

 Connection

-Years later, as a graphic designer, I was sent overseas to photograph for a non-profit.
-In Vietnam I met a little girl who no longer had to walk miles to collect water because the project had built a well in her village, and now she could go to school.
-With my camera, I could both share and celebrate this life-giving change.
-This little girls’ life connected with my own story of growing up away from Western privilege (You bet comparatively I still had plenty) and yet gave a voice for something bigger than my own experience.
-Goodbye graphic design.
-(It really was a great job you know…)
+Back when I was a graphic designer, I was unexpectedly given the opportunity to go overseas to photograph for a non-profit.
+In Vietnam I met a little girl who no longer had to walk miles to collect water because the project had built a well in her village, she could now go to school.
+With my camera, I could share and celebrate this life-giving change.
+Photography connects people and makes change.

 Celebration

 So I became a photographer.
-I do think a photo is kind of like the T.A.R.D.I.S.
+I think a photo is kind of like the T.A.R.D.I.S.
 (I did say I was a nerd): it’s bigger on the inside.
-When an image offers you a glimpse into the beauty, complexity and connectedness of real life, I know I’ve done my job right.
-Real life is worth celebrating through all stages and turning that into an image you can have to hold on to and remember is a joy.
+When an image gives you a clear glimpse of the beauty, complexity and connectedness of real life, I’ve done my job.
+Real life is worth celebrating at every stage—and turning that into something you can keep and come back to is a joy.

 “Bec is the most brilliant, talented and generous family photographer.
 She’s also just a beautiful human being and makes any photography session so much fun, you’ll forget she even has a camera!
 She has photographed our tiny family four times now and created the most precious and beautiful memories for us.
 She has a remarkable ability to capture the little in-between, secret moments that two people share and somehow crystallise it in one perfect, precious image.
 You won’t regret booking her for your family or newborn photos!”